NotPrab/.NET-Obfuscator/README.md

 ### Paid
 * [Cyphor](https://cyphor.net/details) - Cyphor is more than just an obfuscator.
 Cyphor is the best, fastest, and most reliable obfuscation protection tool to work with.
 * [DNGuard HVM](http://www.dnguard.net/index.php) - Advanced .NET Code Protection and Obfuscation Technology
-* [DotNetSafer](https://dotnetsafer.com/) - Increase the security of your software, reduce costs and save time with the tools that dotnetsafer offers you to protect your intellectual property and guarantee the integrity of your .NET and .NET Core applications.
 * [Obfuscator.NET 2009](http://www.macrobject.com/en/obfuscator/index.htm) - Protect your .NET assembly
 * [PV Logiciels dotNet Protector](http://www.pvlog.com/) - PV Logiciels dotNet Protector is a powerful .NET code protection system that prevents your assemblies from being decompiled.
 * [SEEUNSHARP](https://seeunsharp.net/obfuscator/en) - Have a sophisticated .NET solution?And very curious competitors?Got something valuable to hide?Take action and protect your investment!